Alfresco/docs-alfresco/content-services/latest/develop/reference/cmis-ref.md

 ```

 ## Getting started with the AtomPub binding (XML) {#atompubbinding}
-To get you started with CMIS, review the format of the URL you will use, and what responses to expect.
+To get you started with [CMIS AtomPub binding](http://docs.oasis-open.org/cmis/CMIS/v1.1/errata01/os/CMIS-v1.1-errata01-os-complete.html#x1-3750003){:target="_blank"},
+review the format of the URL you will use, and what responses to expect.

 >**Note:** If you are accessing an on-premise instance, the term **repository** means the same thing in Content Services and CMIS.